Mwangangi/ci-africastalking/README.md

   - Move config/africastalking.php into your CI config directory
   - Move the third_party/AfricasTalkingGateway.php into your CI third_party directory or download a fresh copy from the [Official Docs page](http://docs.africastalking.com/).
   - Move the library into your library folder.
+  - Update the africastalking.php config file with your correct setings

 ### Usage
 Loading the library: